 Applicants must provide official transcripts from all colleges and universities attended.
 You’ll need to either (a) contact them and ask them to send official transcripts directly to Trinity Law School Admissions, 2200 North Grand Avenue, Santa Ana, CA 92705, or (b) provide them through LSAC’s Credential Assembly Service.
 All transcripts must be sealed and bear the critical certification of the issuing school.

 All applicants are required to submit a personal statement with their application.
 This statement shouldn’t exceed three double-spaced typed pages and should answer the following questions:

 - Why do you want to study law, and why at Trinity Law School specifically?

 - What are your future personal and professional goals?

 - If applicable: Some students have previous academic challenges in their formal academic transcripts that do not reflect their current situation or abilities.
 If you feel that your current abilities are not reflected in your formal academic record, please let us know why, and we will take that into account.

 Two recommendations are required in support of your application.
 These might be from professors, instructors, or professional associates who can comment on your character and your potential for success in legal study.
 Candidates who cannot obtain a recommendation because they have fallen out of touch with professors may submit recommendations from employers or professional associates.
-These must be sent directly to Trinity Law School by the recommenders or provided through LSAC’s Credential Assembly Service.
+These may be mailed directly to Trinity Law School Admissions or e-mailed to your Admissions Counselor by the recommenders, or provided through LSAC’s Credential Assembly Service.